 The French Market & The Mint

 The other side of Jackson Square is also a nexus of music stages and, importantly, food!
-Dozens of this city’s best vendors will be at the New Orleans Jazz Museum located in the Old U.S. Mint building at the corner of Decatur Street and Esplanade Avenue.
-The Mint, incidentally, will have indoor music along with lectures and other special events, which makes it a good spot for cooling off should the days get too hot.
+Dozens of this city’s best vendors will be at the New Orleans Jazz Museum, located in the Old U.S. Mint building at the corner of Decatur Street and Esplanade Avenue.
+The Mint is undergoing renovations this year, but will remain a major hub of the festival.

-The French Market features FQ Fest’s International Stage.
-Check it out to get a taste of music from around the world.
+The French Market nearby is absolutely worth exploring, with its arts and crafts vendors, food stalls, and an incredible vibe.
 If you’re in need of a bite to eat and want to try a classic Cajun diner, you can’t go wrong with Coop’s Place.
 If you want some liquid refreshments, Molly’s at the Market is one of our favorite neighborhood bars in the city.

 Royal Street